Quantization, dequantization, and distinguished states: Geometric quantization for a symplectic vector space with inner product

-which is also an element of $\Cinfb( \mathcal{S}, \Complex )$.
-There is an example for a Berezin transform given in \autoref{sec:AppendixNormalAntiNormalOrdering}.
-Note that in the classical limit $\hbar \to 0$, the Gaussian function \eqref{eq:VectorSpace.BTransformKernel} converges to a delta distribution -- the identity with respect to convolution, thus
+There is an example for a Berezin transform given in \ref{sec:AppendixNormalAntiNormalOrdering}.
+Note that in the classical limit $\hbar \to 0$, the Gaussian function \eref{eq:VectorSpace.BTransformKernel} converges to a delta distribution -- the identity with respect to convolution, thus

 These observations are useful for the construction of a continuous field of C*-algebras (including the classical limit $\hbar = 0$) further below.